-Bryan Snyder completed his fourth season as a coach for the Nebraska wrestling program and his first season as associate head coach in 2013-14.
-He served as an assistant coach on Head Coach Mark Manning’s staff from 2010-11 to 2012-13 following one of the most decorated wrestling careers in school history.
+Bryan Snyder finished his fifth season as a coach for the Nebraska wrestling program and his second season as associate head coach in 2014-15.
+He served as an assistant coach on Head Coach Mark Manning’s staff from for three years following one of the most decorated wrestling careers in school history.

-In his first season at NU, Snyder played a key role in helping Jordan Burroughs win his second national championship with a perfect 36-0 record.
+In his first season at NU as a coach, Snyder played a key role in helping Jordan Burroughs win his second national championship with a perfect 36-0 record.
 Snyder also helped Burroughs win the 2011 74-kilogram freestyle World Championship in Istanbul, Turkey, becoming the first U.S. wrestler to win a freestyle title since 2006.
 Additionally, Snyder helped Burroughs win the freestyle gold medal at the 2012 London Olympics and take first place at the 2013 FILA World Championships.

-From 2011-12 to 2013-14, Snyder assisted in helping six wrestlers become All-Americans.
-James Green has earned All-America accolades three times, while Robert Kokesh is a two-time All-American and Josh Ihnen earned All-America status in 2012.
-Green and Kokesh also collected the first two Big Ten titles in school history in 2014.
-The Huskers compiled a 38-12 record during that three-year stretch.
+From 2011-12 to 2014-15, Snyder assisted in helping the Huskers rack up nine All-America honors.
+James Green earned All-America accolades four times, while Robert Kokesh ended his career as a three-time All-American.
+Josh Ihnen earned All-America status in 2012 and TJ Dudley notched a top-eight finish in 2015.
+Green and Kokesh also collected the first two Big Ten titles in school history in 2014, and Kokesh added a second one in 2015.
+The Huskers compiled a 52-13 dual record during that three-year stretch.